12 steps to becoming a great leader

 Good leaders make an effort to constantly brush up on their abilities.
 We’re always amazed at the enthusiasm with which our volunteers take on new challenges, which is why we offer extensive and varied development opportunities to do so.

-See what’s available to help you be the best you can be – and use tools like the Doing Our Best Quality Standards to evaluate your knowledge.
+See what’s available to help you be the best you can be – and use tools like the Doing Our Best checklists to evaluate your knowledge.
 If you work with units, our guidance on planning your programme has plenty of ideas on how to involve girls in giving feedback and sharing ideas for improvement.

 I got involved in the Quality Pilot because I think my unit provides a great experience for girls.
 It’s an opportunity to have that verified by someone else, to say to parents, 'You can leave your girls with us and know they’ll have a brilliant time.'
-And we’ll also be sure that we’re offering girls quality and consistency while giving them choice – Jennifer Sibley, Leader, 4th Bookham Guides
+And we’ll also be sure that we’re offering girls quality and consistency while giving them choice – Jennifer, Leader, 4th Bookham Guides

 3. Open your arms to everyone